 Proposal 9: R3-211697 revised in R3-21xxxx with the following changes, CATT to provide the draft in the CB folder for the second round.

-ASN.1 detail: " ," the comma doesn't seem to have revision mark.
+ASN.1 detail: " id-ExtendedLTEMobilityHistoryReport," the comma doesn't seem to have revision mark.

+Ericsson: Note that we have analysed the scenair ofor inclusion of UE History Information in MRO and would like to check better the scenarios for this correction.
+Our comments are provided below.

 Correction on MRO stage 2